Northeastern-Electric-Racing/Embedded_Code/MPU/README.md

 2. Do something with accelerator and brake faults
 3. ~Sending MC messages~
 4. Brakelight
-5. Take in temp and rerate maximum torque based on temp
+5. Take in temp and derate maximum torque based on temp

 ### DriverIO
 1. ~SS Button(Turn on car by sending MC message)~